iamvaar-dev/heybro/README.md

 ## 🤝 Contributing

 Pull requests are welcome\!
-For major changes, please open an issue first to discuss what you would like to change.
+If you want to make a big change, please open an issue first so we can talk about it.

 ## ⚖️ Legal Disclaimer